Northland

 There don’t seem to be any scheduled bus services between Marsden Point and Whangārei (36 km), nor on the other side to Whangarei Heads (27 km), which is a pity as Whangārei offers full-scale supermarkets for resupply and if you could get there by land and then around the other side to the heads then you avoid the boat crossing.
 Whangārei Coastal Commuter (see listing below) can take you from Marsden Point to Whangārei for $80, and from Whangārei to Whangārei Heads for $50 to $70 depending where you want to be dropped off.
 (Prices Nov 2022)

 To cross the harbour entrance by sea to Whangārei Heads you can try Blair Jones or Peter (listed below) or try the marina already mentioned.
-If you do go over in a boat, make sure you are wearing a lifejacket (and likewise for any other boat rides on the trail – too many people drown every year in NZ in boating accidents).
+If you do go over in a boat, make sure you are wearing a life jacket (and likewise for any other boat rides on the trail – too many people drown every year in NZ in boating accidents).
 If you get dropped off at McLeods Bay you can walk round to Reotahi Bay by taking Stuart Rd.
 This becomes a track which goes to the end of Darch Point Rd.
 Turn right off this on Matuku St and from here a track goes to a driveway on Norfolk Rd.
 Go to the end of this road to a playground and onto another track that takes you to Reotahi Beach Rd.

 From Reotahi Bay a track goes around to Little Munro Bay.
-Once there, head inland on Bay View Rd and then turn right into Whangārei Heads Rd.
+Once there, head inland up the very steep Bay View Rd and then turn right into Whangārei Heads Rd.
 Stay on this around the bays.
-At the beginning of Taurikura Bay at 2311 Whangārei Heads Rd is the Taurikura General Store and public toilets.
-(Note that the store may not be open outside of summer peak visitor period, so call ahead if you are relying on it: 09 434 0151.)

 • Ruakaka Beach Front Motel – 115 Ruakākā Beach Rd.
 The cheapest unit is $155 as at Oct 2022.
 09 432 7166.